History of Finland (1917–present): Finland in an integrated Europe

 The importance of EC membership was justified to the public particularly for economic reasons and with access to decision-making, but the security policy aspect was also at least equally important for many.
 On 16 October 1994, Esko Aho's previous promise was held with a referendum.
 It was Finland's second-ever consultative referendum, the earlier being for the repeal of the Prohibition Act at the end of 1931.
 In the EU referendum, 57% voted in favour of membership.
 A separate referendum was held in Åland, which was also in favor of membership.

-On 1 January 1995, Finland joined the European Union, as the EC was now called with the entry into force of the Maastricht Treaty.
+On 1 January 1995 Finland joined the European Union along with Austria and Sweden. as the EC was now called with the entry into force of the Maastricht Treaty.
 In 1999, the Finnish markka was permanently fixed to the euro with FIM 5.94573 at EUR 1.
-In 2002, the euro became a cash currency and the markka, which had been in use for more than 140 years, was abolished after a two-month transitional period on 1 May, 2002.
+In 2002, the euro became a cash currency and the markka, which had been in use for more than 140 years, was abolished after a two-month transitional period on 1 May 2002.

+In addition to fast integration with the European Union, safety against Russian leverage has been increased by building fully NATO-compatible military.
+1000 troops (a high per-capita amount) are simultaneously committed in NATO and UN operations.
+Finland has also opposed energy projects that increase dependency on Russian imports.
+For a long time, Finland remained one of the last non-NATO members in Europe, without enough support for full membership unless Sweden joined first.

+On 24 February 2022, the Russian president Vladimir Putin ordered the Russian Armed Forces to begin the invasion of Ukraine.
+On 25 February, a Russian Foreign Ministry spokesperson threatened Finland and Sweden with "military and political consequences" if they attempted to join NATO, which neither were actively seeking.
+After the invasion public support for membership rose significantly.

+On 4 April 2023, the last NATO members ratified Finland's application to join the alliance, making Finland the 31st member.

 In 2000, Finland's first female president, Tarja Halonen, took office.
 The former President of Finland, Martti Ahtisaari, received the Nobel Peace Prize in 2008.
-The current president, Sauli Niinistö, took office in 2012.
+President Sauli Niinistö held office since 2012 until 2024.
+On 1 March 2024, Alexander Stubb, a staunch supporter of NATO, was sworn in as Finland’s new president.